 Job duties will be (20%) compassionate care of research animals, with opportunities to perform small animal surgery and other veterinary skills if desired.
 (40%) recording of physiologic and behavioral data from behaving animals (10%) histology and microscopy, and (30%) analysis of the resulting data

 The essential skills for this work are willingness to learn new skills and precise attention to detail and scrupulous record-keeping, in both paper and digital formats.

 We are committed to developing the careers of all our technicians.
 There will be frequent opportunities for interaction with graduate students, postdoctoral fellows, and faculty who work in both clinical care and basic research.
 This includes clinical shadowing opportunities with psychologists and physicians from several specialties.
 There are regular lab meetings and other opportunities to present and learn about research findings.
-This position is meant to be a springboard to graduate or professional school, although we welcome candidates who are interested in careers as professional research staff.
-This position is most suited for candidates with at least some prior exposure to small-animal research, but we will happily consider a motivated and hard-working individual with demonstrated interest in neuroscience and other relevant skills.
+This position could be a springboard to graduate or professional school, a road to a long-term career as professional research staff, or to a role in the medical device industry.

 All required qualifications must be documented on application materials.

-BA/BS or a combination of related education and work experience to equal four years
+BS/BA or a combination of education and work experience to equal four (4) years.

 About University of Minnesota, Twin Cities

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.